mikef-nl/azure-batch-rendering/plugins/blender/README.md

 This is the tool that will do the majority of the work to get your Blender scenes rendering in the cloud.

 #### 2.1 Install the Blender plugin
-Get the latest zip file from [the repository](https://github.com/Azure/azure-batch-rendering/tree/master/plugins/blender/blender.client/build).
+Download the latest zip file from [the repository](https://github.com/Azure/azure-batch-rendering/blob/master/plugins/blender/blender.client/build/blender-0.2.0.zip).

 - Open the Blender application
 - Open the user preferences window: ```File -> User Preferences```